garloff/Fix_BCD/README.md

 for the Windows Boot Manager and with `/boot/efi/EFI/Microsoft/Boot/BCD` for Windows Boot and `/boot/efi/EFI/Microsoft/Recovery/BCD` for Windows Recovery Boot.
-(The path assumes that your EFI boot partition is mounted at `/boot/efi` which is typically the case on Linux machines.)a
+(The path assumes that your EFI boot partition is mounted at `/boot/efi` which is typically the case on Linux machines.)

 For image files, you can use `kpartx` to setup device-mapper and loopback mappings and the script will then happily process BCD entries referring